mplatvoet/kovenant/docs/docs/index.md

 ###Artifacts
 Kovenant has been structured in sub projects so you can cherry pick what you need.
-Especially for Android it's needed to keep class en method count low.
+Especially for Android it's needed to keep class and method count low.

 |artifact          |description                                                                                        |
 |------------------|---------------------------------------------------------------------------------------------------|